lfishRhungry/zbanner/README.md

 ## Build

-Xtate could be built both on Linux and Windows with CMake because of cross-platform code.
+Xtate could be built both on Linux and Windows with CMake because of cross-platform source code.
 And some dependencies are optional, we can give up some modules if the specific dependency libraries cannot be prepared.
-If any error happened in CMake, trying to modify and use `Makefile` is a good idea.
-I'm sorry about my fail to be a CMake professor...

 ### Dependencies